-Option Default value Description Tabname The table name The name of the table to access.
-Dbname The current DB name The database where the table is located.
-Host localhost The host of the server, a name or an IP address.
+Option Default value Description Host localhost The host of the server, a name or an IP address.
 User The current user The connection user name.
-Passwor dNo passwordAn opt An optional user password.
+Password No password An optional user password.
 Port The currently used port The port of the server.
 Quoted 0 1 if remote Tabname must be quoted.